* Euro steadies near $1.15 after Treasury yields fall from highs

 By Tommy Wilkes

-LONDON, Oct 10 (Reuters) - The euro steadied near $1.15 and away from seven-week lows on Wednesday as a fall in U.S. Treasury yields took some steam out of the dollar's recent run.
+LONDON, Oct 10 (Reuters) - The euro steadied on Wednesday near $1.15, moving away from seven-week lows after a fall in U.S. Treasury yields took some steam out of the dollar's recent run.

-Rising Treasury yields and concern about the sustainability of Italy's public finances after the ruling parties proposed a budget criticised by the European Union and have fuelled another rally in the dollar in recent sessions, sending the greenback to a 1 1/2-month high on Tuesday.
+Rising Treasury yields and concern about the sustainability of Italy's public finances have fuelled another rally in the dollar in recent sessions, sending the greenback to a 1 1/2-month high on Tuesday.

 That rally paused in European trading on Wednesday, although analysts said it was likely to prove a temporary reprieve for the euro.